Advise Me

 Young adulthood

-In your 20s and 30s, sports and exercise can increase the risk of hip injuries.
+In your 20s and 30s, sports and exercise can increase the risk of hip and soft tissue injuries.
 Hip flexor strains, often caused by overuse or sudden movements, are common.

 “Young adults may experience labral tears, which involve damage to the cartilage (labrum) lining the rim of the hip socket,” Dr. Smith said.
 “These can happen due to repetitive motions or trauma as well as a deformity of the hip socket as in dysplasia.”